sigulete/kde-bootc/README.md

 ```
 RUN rmdir /opt && ln -s -T /var/opt /opt
 ```
 In some cases, for successful package installation the `/var/roothome` directory must exist.
 If this folder is missing, the container build may fail.
-It is advisable to create this directory before installing the packages.
+It is advisable to create this directory before installing packages.
 ```
 RUN mkdir /var/roothome
 ```
 ### Prepare packages
-To simplify the installation of packages, I found useful keeping them as a resource under `/usr/share`.
+To simplify the installation, and to have a track of the installed and removed packages afterwards, I found useful keeping them as a resource under `/usr/share`.
 - All additional packages to be installed on top of *fedora-bootc* and the *KDE environment* are documented in `packages-added`.
 - Packages to be removed from *fedora-bootc* and the *KDE environment* are documented in `packages-removed`.
 - For convenience, the packages included in the base *fedora-bootc* are documented in `packages-fedora-bootc`.